JevLOMCN/mir4/README.md

 | **WEMADE**  | 308,737       | 3.46%      |
 | **Topaz**   | 8,926,627     | 96.54%     |

-> This reflects the portion of original Wemade code versus the extensive work added by the Topaz team, excluding binaries, metadata, and config files.
+> This shows how much of the original Wemade code remains unchanged compared to the substantial updates, additions, and improvements made by the Topaz team.
+Binaries, metadata, and configuration files are not included in these figures.

 ---